manv6/cucumber-cypress-rerun/README.md

 ```shell
 --feature-files <path_to_feature_files> ... rest of "cypress run" arguments
 ```

+If no argument passed plugin will look for feature files in the default cypress location `cypress/e2e/`
 ## Use tags to make it happen

 Add in env arguments the following